nevermind78/Data_Analysis/README.md

   * Gathering and Loading Data in Python [TP1_part2](https://github.com/nevermind78/Data_Analysis/tree/main/TP1)

-## Section 2: Solutions for Data Discovery
+## Section 2: Solutions for Data Discovery [Page 123](https://github.com/nevermind78/Data_Analysis/blob/main/Practical%20Data%20Analysis%20Using%20Jupyter%20Notebook.pdf)

 In this section, we'll learn how to visualize data for analysis by working with time series data.
 Then, we'll learn how to clean and join multiple datasets together using both SQL and DataFrames with Python.
 After that, we'll go back to data visualization and learn about the